-5. Staying on Top of Cash Flow
+5. Stay on Top of Cash Flow.

-Struggle: Intermittent cash flow can be a common problem for small businesses, especially if clients are paying late.
+Intermittent cash flow can be a common problem for small businesses, especially if clients are paying late.
 You don’t have a standard set paycheck coming in every few weeks, so the ups and downs of income can be hard on businesses.

-Solution: Keep a watchful eye on your cash flow, knowing what bills you’ll have coming in before you splurge on a new business expense.
+Keep a watchful eye on your cash flow, knowing what bills you’ll have coming in before you splurge on a new business expense.
 Invoice and expense tracking software like FreshBooks or QuickBooks will help with this, making it easy for you to see the projected income you may have coming in and what expenses are coming your way, too.

 While sometimes cash flow problems can be inevitable, careful planning based on realistic financial projections can be useful.
-A qualified accountant can help you set up relatively accurate projections based on your current performance and overall business trends from previous years.
+A qualified CPA can help you set up relatively accurate projections based on your current performance and overall business trends from previous years.